Labor Day weekend might be the best time to buy a new TV

 TCL 55-inch 4K Smart TV ($299.99, originally $449.99; target.com)

-A 4K TV for under $300, must be a good deal right?
-And yes, you're correct this 55-inch panel from TCL is seriously impressive.
-It has a 4K resolution and a motion refresh rate of 120Hz, so action movies, live sports and video games will look great.
-Plus you get a Roku streaming box built-in for access to a plethora of streaming services.
+A 4K TV for under $300 must be a good deal, right?
+And yes, you're correct.
+This 55-inch panel from TCL is seriously impressive.
+It has 4K resolution and a motion refresh rate of 120Hz, so action movies, sports and video games will look great.
+Plus, you get a Roku streaming box built-in for access to a plethora of streaming services.

 Sony 55-inch 4K Ultra HD TV ($1,098, originally $1,298; amazon.com)